Bite-sized Next.js

 Section 5.
 Page Caching

-At the same time, we'll also explore Route Segment Config, which forcibly sets page caching options.
+At the same time, we will also explore Route Segment Options, which allow you to forcibly set a page's caching options.

 Section 5.
 Page Caching